Who is it okay to steal from?

 Child Labor

 I was 14 when I took my first illegal job.
-I was paid $4 per hour under the table in store credit for sorting comics, pricing single Magic cards for sale, attending industry events with my boss, running gaming tournaments, and cashier duties.
+They paid me $4 per hour under the table in store credit for sorting comics, pricing single Magic cards for sale, attending industry events with my boss, running gaming tournaments, and cashier duties.
 I think about this job mostly fondly because:

 This was a job of privilege.
 It and the summer gigs were supplemental things I voluntarily took on for extra cash to buy Magic cards, go to the movies, rent a Super Nintendo game from Blockbuster, or buy a slice and a root beer from the local pizza shop.